Ethical Hacking Interview Questions and Answers

 It is the practice of finding exploitable vulnerabilities like a real attacker will do

-Q81) What is SQL injection and its types?
+Q81) What are SQL injection and its types?

 - Blind SQL injection